Drugs & Alcohol in Schools:

 classroom.
 Drugs & Alcohol in Schools

-through their own substance use or the impact of substance use around
+experiencing through their own substance use or the impact of substance use

-a multitude of complex dynamics that contribute to this biological and social
+understand a multitude of complex dynamics that contribute to this biological

-Technical support information can be found in the Help section of your
+computer.
+Technical support information can be found in the Help section of

 Virtual Education Software, inc.